 This capsule gives an implicit understanding that you are witnessing something magical, entirely unique and above all dresses made for Happily Ever After!

-Which is your favourite material to work with?
+Which is your favorite material to work with?

-My favourite materials to work with is definitely beautiful French, Spanish Laces or delicate and delicate embroideries in combination with soft and fluid silk chiffons or Italian tulles.
+My favorite materials to work with are definitely beautiful French, Spanish Laces or delicate and delicate embroideries in combination with soft and fluid silk chiffons or Italian tulles.